ERON23/bestfooodindallasgatsby/src/pages/posts/our-top-5-taco-places-for-2020.md

 ---
 template: post
-title: Our Top Taco Spots For 2020
+title: Top Taco Spots for 2020 in Dallas
-subtitle: ''
+subtitle: Over the year we went on a journey to find the best tacos in Dallas here is who made the list.
 date: 2019-12-27T06:00:00Z
 thumb_img_path: "/images/salsa_verde_tacos.jpg"
 content_img_path: ''